franciscoa19/id-me/README.md

 python server.py
 ````

-Now you can view the app at [http://localhost:5000](http://localhost:5000)
+Now you can view the app at fran.app